seancdavis/seancdavis-com/src/blog/posts/2020-07-10-simplify-components-by-separating-logic-from-presentation-using-adapters.md

 I call logical components — like the related content component — _adapters_.
 They don't bring any styling.
 Instead they _wrap_ a component that is responsible for the styling.
 The adapter stays focused on retrieving and normalizing data so that its subcomponents can focus only on styling.

 This approach separates logic from presentation.
 It means that the components responsible for styling don't have to know anything about the data source.
-So if the data source isn't ready or available, we can still see the same result on screen, simply by passing [static (or _mocked_) data](/wtf-is-a-fixture) to the top-level presentation component (card grid), bypassing the logical wrapper (related content).
+So if the data source isn't ready or available, we can still see the same result on screen, simply by passing [static (or _mocked_) data](/blog/wtf-is-a-fixture/) to the top-level presentation component (card grid/), bypassing the logical wrapper (related content/).

 ## Benefits of Component Adapters

 I've found three primary benefits to this approach.

-First, it **adheres to the [single-responsibility principle](/wtf-is-single-responsibility-principle)**, in which every component does one thing and does that thing well.
-At first we were asking a single component to play a logical role (fetching and transforming data) and a presentation role (styling cards on the screen).
+First, it **adheres to the [single-responsibility principle](/blog/wtf-is-single-responsibility-principle/)**, in which every component does one thing and does that thing well.
+At first we were asking a single component to play a logical role (fetching and transforming data/) and a presentation role (styling cards on the screen/).
 To pull it apart means we've simplified our approach by letting each component focus on doing one thing well.

 Second, it's **easier to test**.
 The adapter would be tested for ensuring that it can properly transform data and that it leads to some content on the screen.
 But the card grid (and subsequent components) can be tested _visually_ in isolation, without the need for a data source.